The GOP debate field was asked about Trump. But most of the stage's attacks focused on Nikki Haley

 With just over a month before the 2024 primary calendar begins, the debate demonstrated how firm Trump's grip remains on the party.

 But the focus on Haley reflected how other candidates perceive her as a threat to their chances of taking on Trump directly.
-Aside from former New Jersey Gov. Chris Christie, most the candidates have spent more time in debates going after each other than taking aim at Trump, reflecting the view of many GOP operatives that there are diminishing returns in attacking the former president given his popularity among Republicans.
+Aside from former New Jersey Gov. Chris Christie, most the candidates have spent more time in debates going after each other than taking aim at Trump, reflecting the former president's popularity among Republicans and what many see as diminishing returns in attacking him.

 The last scheduled debate before Iowa's GOP caucuses on Jan.
 15 may have limited impact on the race, airing on a lesser-known television network, NewsNation, from a state Republican presidential candidates have carried since 1980.